Suraj Venjaramoodu: Film career

 Suraj's potential to play the character and lead roles came out in 2013 as he won that year's National Award for his performance in Perariyathavar, at the 61st National Film Awards.
 Noted filmmaker and jury chairman Saeed Mirza, while announcing Suraj's award in a press meet, said: "Suraj has played a municipal sweeper [in the film] but it is an incredibly dignified performance.
 He excels in comedy but in this film Suraj has brilliantly played a reticent character.
 I would not have been able to sleep had his name not been in the list of awardees".

 Suraj received critical appreciation for his acting with a potent cameo in Action Hero Biju (2016).
 This movie was also a turning point in his career and a breakthrough performance as he underwent a complete evolution with his acting.
 In Karinkunnam 6's, he portrayed a ruthless police officer and in Oru Muthassi Gadha, he played the lead role.
 Suraj returned to do the comedy role with the 2016 blockbuster Pulimurugan.
 In the movie Aby (2017) he played the character of a selfish neighbour.
 Suraj's another critically acclaimed performance came out with Thondimuthalum Driksakshiyum (2017), where he played a lead character alongside Fahad Fasil, who also received appreciation for his performance.
 He went on to play lead roles in Varnyathil Aashanka and Kuttanpillayude Sivarathri (2018).
 He bagged the Kerala State Film Award for the Best Actor in 2019 for his performance in Vikruthi and Android Kunjappan Version 5.25, both the films in which he played a lead role alongside Soubin Shahir.
 His performance in Driving License alongside Prithviraj also received appreciation.
 In 2021, Suraj played the lead role in The Great Indian Kitchen which received positive reactions from various film critics and was well received by the audience.
 In 2022, he played a pivotal role in Prithviraj starrer Jana Gana Mana which was critically acclaimed and was a commercial success.

 Personal life

 In 2005, Suraj married Supriya at Vaikuntam Auditorium, near Padmanabhaswamy Temple.
 They have three children: Kashinathan, Vasudev and Hridya.
 Kashinathan has acted in the films Annan Thampi and Teja Bhai & Family.

+An accident occurred on the Thammanam-Karanakodam road on the night of July 29, 2023 when Suraj was behind the wheel of a speeding car.
+The collision resulted in injuries to a bike rider, 31-year-old Sarath from Manjeri, who suffered a fracture in his right big toe along with injuries to other toes.
+This results in a ban of Suraj's licence by Kerala Motor Vehicles Department.